Do you charge a fee?

 Yes, we do accept unsolicited manuscripts.

-We read at least the first few pages of every manuscript submitted us.
-If it doesn’t fit our guidelines or there are enormous amounts of typos or errors, we will let you know so you can work on improving your manuscript.
+We read at least the first few pages of every manuscript submitted that meets our submission guidelines.
+If your manuscript doesn’t fit our guidelines or there are too many typos, errors, or other issues, we will let you know so you can work on improving your manuscript.

 How long will it take to publish my book?

-NOTE: If your book requires significant editing work, we will recommend that you hold off on publishing until editing is complete.
-Many clients come to us looking for a rush job because they need paperback books in a few weeks to sell at a conference or event.
-If your book isn’t properly edited, it’s much wiser to do it right from the beginning and then publish your book, rather than disappointing readers with a rushed book and having to do even more work to fix it later.
+NOTE: If your book requires significant editing work, you will need to hold off on publishing until your book has been thoroughly edited and approved by our editor.
+Many clients come to us looking for a rush job because they want printed books to sell at an upcoming conference or event.
+However, if your book isn’t properly edited, it’s much wiser to do the job correctly from the beginning rather than disappointing readers with a rushed book and having to do even more work to fix it later.

 Where will my book be sold?